jonathanwidmer/programmingroupproject/README.md

 ![](logo/projectimage3.JPG)

 ## DOCUMENTATION:
-1. video of project running
+1. video or images of project running